scorpionTaj/Chat-with-LLaMA-2-and-PDFs/README.md

 ## Recent Updates

-- **Model Optimization for GTX 1650**: Updated model selection to lightweight LLMs (~1.5B-3.8B) and efficient embeddings suitable for 4GB VRAM, including Phi-3.5, Qwen2.5, Gemma-2, and optimized embedding models like BGE-small and E5-small.
+- **Model Optimization for 4 GB VRAM or More**: Updated model selection to lightweight LLMs (~1.5B-3.8B) and efficient embeddings suitable for 4GB VRAM, including Phi-3.5, Qwen2.5, Gemma-2, and optimized embedding models like BGE-small and E5-small.
 - **Chunk Size Adjustment**: Reduced text chunk size to 250 with 25 overlap to prevent sequence length errors with embedding models.
 - **Deprecation Fixes**: Updated deprecated `torch_dtype` to `dtype`, and replaced `ConversationBufferMemory` with `ConversationSummaryBufferMemory` for better compatibility.
 - **Import Fixes**: Recreated `htmlTemplates.py` to resolve import errors.